UniversityOfPlymouth-Electronics/Embedded-Systems/level6/Cplusplus-structures.md

 the value of `b` will be unaffected as they are independent.
 The statement `b = a` is said to use **value semantics**.

-When you assign once variable to another using value semantics
+When you assign one variable to another using value semantics

 * The values will be logically copied from one variable to another
 * Each will remain independent of each other